1gravity/Kotlin-Bloc/website/docs/architecture/bloc/reducer.md

 )
 ```

-This decision was based on the observation that most reducers have no side effects and thus this case should be the primary one with the simplest syntax.
-To return side effects, there's a slightly more complex syntax:
+Since most reducers have no side effects, using that case as the default makes sense.
+If side effects are required, the syntax is slightly more complex:

 ```kotlin
 data class State(val loading: Boolean = false, val post: Post? = null)